msrasys/nnscaler/docs/source/parallel_module.md

 Data parallelism and tensor parallelism are support for all kinds of module, but pipeline parallelism is only supported for end2end modules for scheduling reason.

 An end2end module is a module which satisfies:
-- the first argument of `module.forward` is the data sample
+- the first argument of `module.forward` is the data sample, and every other argument should have default value, and use its default value in `module.forward` function.
 - the first return value of `module.forward` is the loss (scalar tensor)

 The above restrictions are necessary for the pipeline parallelism to work.
 Of course, you can still use the parallel module without pipeline parallelism for end2end modules.